share/sharedb/README.md

 The options object can also be passed:

-- **redis:** *redis client*.
-This can be specified if there is any further configuration of redis that you want to perform.
-The obvious examples of this are when redis is running on a remote machine, redis requires authentication or you want to use something other than redis db 0.
-- **redisObserver:** *redis client*.
-Livedb actually needs 2 redis connections, because redis doesn't let you use a connection with pubsub subscriptions to edit data.
-Livedb will automatically try to clone the first connection to make the observer connection, but we can't copy some options. if you want to do anything thats particularly fancy, you should make 2 redis instances and provide livedb with both of them.
-Note that because redis pubsub messages aren't constrained to the selected database, the redisObserver doesn't need to select the db you have your data in.
 - **extraDbs:** *{name:query db}* This is used to register extra database backends which will be notified whenever operations are submitted.
 They can also be used in queries.